aserven/Cryptography/README.md

 go install system
 ```

-System

- - install places the binary in `bin`
- - builds places the binary as a package in `pkg`

-tree structure of the go project:
+System is the main directory that contains all rellevant files.
+The previous comand will create an
+executable file in `bin`called `system`.
+It will also generate another directory called `pkg`
+where the package `inout` will be stored.
+An overview of the structure:

 ```
 .